 As much as you might like bacon, you’ll want to really limit how much of it you let your dog get access to — if you even decide to allow your dog to eat any of it at all.
 Too much salt isn’t good for dogs, and bacon is so rich that it can really upset the digestive systems of some dogs.

-The most important thing to remember when thinking, “Can dogs eat bacon?” is that bacon should only be given to dogs as an occasional treat.
+The most important thing to remember when thinking, “Can I give my dog bacon?” is that bacon should only be given to dogs as an occasional treat.
 If you choose to feed your dog bacon you’ll want to limit how much your dog has, and how frequently he gets it.

 Jenna says that if you are going to feed bacon to your dog, a reasonable serving size for a treat would be as follows.
 “For a small dog a ¼ strip is fine and a ½ strip is reasonable for a larger dog,” she advises.
 There are also a number of commercially available “bacon-flavored” dog treats and while these should still only be given to your dog as a training reward or occasional treat, they’re much healthier options.

-Emmy award-winning veterinarian Dr. Jeff Werber further advises to avoid or limit giving bacon to dogs because it’s so fatty.
+Emmy award-winning veterinarian Dr. Jeff Werber further advises avoiding or limit giving bacon to dogs because it’s so fatty.

 Pancreatitis is the primary health concern regarding dogs eating bacon.
 It’s a disease caused by an inflammation of the pancreas due to digestive enzymes attacking the pancreas.
 This condition may occur when dogs eat too many fatty treats.
 Pancreatitis is very uncomfortable for dogs and the condition can be very serious and requires veterinary treatment.